|Trip Builder - Example|

 As you book each activity and update the information on the Booking Details page, set the Booking Status to 'Booked'.
 Once an activity is booked, the Booking Priorities List will reflect the change by listing all booked activities in the Booked Activities column.
 When everything you require has been booked, you should have not any items remaining in the Activities Requiring Booking column.

-Trip Planner - Booking Overview
+Trip Builder - Booking Overview

-The Booking Details of your Trip Planner and Trip Summary pages will display indicators at the location and activity levels allowing you to quickly see what has been booked and what still requires booking.
+The Booking Details of your Trip Builder and Trip Summary pages will display indicators at the location and activity levels allowing you to quickly see what has been booked and what still requires booking.

 The goal is to get the status of all activities set to Booked: or Booking Not Required: '---' so that the overall location level status shows Booked: